How Does the Bar Feeder Load Random Length Bar Stock?

 Imagine you got bar stock from your suppliers that came at random lengths.
 Or you have materials left over or didn’t use a full bar, and you want to use that in the future.
 Maybe you want to make the most of your remnants.

-Our bar feeders use a pusher and measurement flag to determine each bar’s length.
+Edge Technologies’ bar feeders use a pusher-and-measurement-flag system to automatically detect each bar’s individual length at the start of every cycle, eliminating the need to pre-cut material to uniform lengths.
 The pusher uses an encoder to know where its position is.
 It advances the bar until it trips the measurement flag.
 When it gets tripped, the pusher/encoder knows where it’s at for its end-of-bar signal and gives you an accurate measurement.

 Check out this video this see the measurement flag in action: